-- 1. Stop engine, wait for all parts to stop moving and disconnect spark plug wire. - 2.
-With the forward and reverse lever in an open (released) position, measure the distance of travel in the lever before the belt fully engages the pulley, if it is more than 5/8" of an inch the belt is too loose and needs tightened.
+- 1. Stop engine, wait for all parts to stop moving and disconnect spark plug wire. - With the forward and reverse lever in an open (released) position, measure and note the overall length of the cable spring by measuring from the outermost coil to the outermost coil.

-- 3. To adjust the length of the spring. - 3a.
-Un-thread the hex nut halfway up the adjustment screw. - 3b.
-Unhook the top of the spring from the lever.
+- Squeeze the forward lever against the handlebar and remeasure the length of the coils.
+The belt tension is correct if this second measurement is between 1/6 in. to 3/16 in.
+(2-5 mm) shorter than the first measurement. - 4.
+If the spring is too short (less than 1/16 in.
+[2 mm]), the tension is too tight.
+If the spring is too long (more than 3/16 in.
+[5 mm]), the tension is too loose. - 5.
+To adjust the length of the spring. - 1.
+Release the forward lever. - 2.
+Un-thread the hex nut halfway up the adjustment screw. - 3.
+Unhook the top of the spring from the lever. - 4.

-- 3c.
 Use pliers to prevent the adjuster from turning and turn the slotted screw located inside the spring clockwise (viewed from operator's position) to increase tension on the spring.
 Turn the screw counter-clockwise to decrease tension.
-Once adjusted, reattach the spring to the lever. - 3d.
-Repeat Steps 2 and 3 to re-measure the length of the spring.
+Once adjusted, reattach the spring to the lever. - Repeat Steps 2 and 3 to re-measure the length of the spring.
 When the second measurement is between 1/16 in. to 3/16 in.
-(2 to 5 mm) longer than the first measurement, re-tighten the hex nut against the top of the adjuster.
+(2 to 5 mm) shorter than the first measurement, re-tighten the hex nut against the top of the adjuster.